Take the Money and Run (Steve Miller Band song): Personnel

+Certifications

 Legacy

 This was the first song Miller let a rap group sample, since he had previously turned down requests to sample his songs.
-Run-D.M.C. used it in 2001 with Everlast also on vocals.
+Run-DMC used it in 2001 with Everlast also on vocals.
 He agreed only after hearing the song and liking what they did with it.

 In 2000, the song was covered in country style by Canadian singer Julian Austin on his album Back in Your Life.

 In 2006, the 30th Anniversary Edition of the Fly Like An Eagle album was released.
-The track "Take The Joker And Run," was included as a bonus track and is an acoustic version of "Take the Money and Run" sung over an early version of "The Joker."
+The track "Take the Joker and Run," was included as a bonus track and is an acoustic version of "Take the Money and Run" sung over an early version of "The Joker."